 - In 2009, the two countries ratified a new abundance-based management agreement, extending this bilateral management process through 2018.

 Almost all the pink salmon harvested in the United States comes from Alaska fisheries.
-In 2011, commercial harvest of pink salmon totaled 388.4 million pounds.
-About 369.4 million pounds of this came from Alaska.
+In 2012, commercial harvest of pink salmon totaled 235,301,692 pounds.
+About 235.3 million pounds of this came from Alaska.
 Small numbers of pink salmon are also harvested off the West Coast, mainly Washington, especially in odd-numbered years.
 In 2011, more than 18 million pounds were harvested off Washington and less than 600 pounds were harvested off Oregon.
+The 2012 harvest off Washington was just over 4,000 pounds.

 Salmon are a favorite catch of recreational fishermen.
 While their relatively small size makes them less popular with sport anglers than other salmon species, pink salmon are excellent fish to catch because they’re aggressive and make a nice, mild-tasting meal.
 To ensure recreational fisheries are sustainable, West Coast anglers are only allowed to keep a certain number of salmon per fishing trip.
 In Alaska, regulations vary by area and individual fisheries.
 Recreational fisheries in high-use areas (Cook Inlet, Southeast Alaska, Copper River) are regulated through management plans that allocate fish between competing commercial and recreational fishermen.